Published on 9/24/2019. Updated on 8/6/2020. Text and photos by Tero Auralinna.

 Guindalense Football Club is a little bit hidden, but it provides you a really nice views to the river.
 Also, it needs you to climb a few stairs if you’re coming from the direction of the river.
 This is a great place to order some snacks and enjoy a beer or two.

-This massive iron bridge called the Dom Luís I Bridge is one of the main attractions in Porto.
+This massive metal bridge called the Dom Luís I Bridge is one of the main attractions in Porto.
 This double-deck bridge connects Porto and Vila Nova de Gaia cities.
 There are currently 6 bridges in the Porto.

 Ribeira district and Ponte de Dom Luís I Bridge